r-murphy/nw-gradle/README.md

 ### NW EAR Plugin
 The Ear plugin creates a NetWeaver sda/ear file, with sda-dd.xml and SAP_MANIFEST.MF files.
-The plugin is can either be used directly on an ear type project, or it can be used indirectly via the NW WEb or NW EJB plugins on their respective projets (see below).
+The plugin can either be used directly on an ear type project, or it can be used indirectly via the NW Web or NW EJB plugins on their respective projects (see below).

 ```groovy
 project(:MyEarPrj) {